NICHOLAS85/z-a-linkbin/README.md

 ## How it works – bird's-eye view

-Below is a diagram explaining how the major feature – exposing a binary program or script through a Zsh function of the same name – is being
+Below is a diagram explaining the major feature – exposing a binary program or script through a Zsh function of the same name:
-implemented:

 ![diagram](https://raw.githubusercontent.com/zplugin/z-a-bin-gem-node/master/images/diag.png)